Image Best Practices

 Left over from the world of print, resolution is the quality or density of an image, measured in dots per inch (dpi).
 A professional printer might require images to be at least 300dpi.
 But most computer monitors display 72dpi or 92dpi, so anything higher than that is overkill and makes your image unnecessarily large.
 When a design program has the option to “save for web”, it means saving it at a low, web-friendly resolution.

-Pro Tip: Resolution can be reduced in batch using Photoshop & Lightroom.
+Pro Tip: Resolution can be reduced in batch using Photoshop, Lightroom & Easy Thumbnails.
 Typically if you reduce the file size and/or image size, the image gets resized enough for web and the resolution doesn't have to be touched.

 Image Format